pine64/website/content/documentation/PineNote/Development/Flashing.md

 A Linux installed to the cache partition should be able to easily backup everything over WiFi or to a USB stick/disk using _dd_.

-However the user would need to backup the cache partition themself (if they want that).
+However the user would need to backup the cache partition (if they want that).

 And more importantly they would only be getting the backup _after_ they started playing with the content of the eMMC.